Boeing rejects claim of 'shoddy production' at S.C. Dreamliner factory

 Breaking News Emails

-Boeing Co. sharply denied published allegations Sunday that "shoddy production" and oversight at its North Charleston, South Carolina, factory threatens the safety of the company's long-haul 787 Dreamliner.
+Boeing Co. sharply denied published allegations that "shoddy production" and oversight at its North Charleston, South Carolina, factory threatens the safety of the company's long-haul 787.

-The report, published Saturday by The New York Times, comes as Boeing is the subject of multiple investigations into the certification process for a different aircraft, the 737 Max series, after 346 people were killed in crashes of a Lion Air flight last month and an Ethiopian Airlines flight in October.
+The report, published Saturday by The New York Times, comes as Boeing is the subject of multiple investigations into the certification process for a different aircraft, the 737 Max series, after 346 people were killed in crashes of a Lion Air flight in October and an Ethiopian Airlines flight last month.

 In a communiqué to employees, Brad Zaback, site leader of the South Carolina facility and general manager of Boeing's 787 program, said The Times distorted information and rehashed old stories "that have long ago been put to rest."

-Note: CORRECTION (April 21, 2019, 9 p.m.
-ET): A previous version of this article misstated when an Ethiopian Airlines plane and a Lion Air plane crashed.
-The Ethiopian Airlines flight crashed in March; the Lion Air flight crashed in October.